 We are passionate in what we do, and we try to diversify our audience as we believe that the ongoing human rights abuses in North Korea should matter to everyone.
 Through charity Rock concerts, we raise funds for supporting our activities and inform people of North Korea’s Human Rights violations.

 reports and projects

-In order to prevent the global community from forgetting North Koreans’ voices, PSCORE has decided to inscribe their stories on paper and share them with the world.
+In order to prevent the global community from forgetting North Koreans’ voices, we inscribe their stories on paper and share them with the world.
 We collect testimonies and analyze them through human rights’ charters in the way the United Nations Special Reporter works.
-We have published these reports in Korean, English and French and are willing to translate the next ones in other languages as well to broaden the circle of people supporting the improvement of North Korean people’s human rights.
+We have published these reports in Korean, English and French and are willing to translate the next ones in more languages to broaden the circle of people supporting the improvement of North Korean people’s human rights.

 To make the testimonies more tangible, we have set up a project using Google Maps.
 The project is documenting human rights abuses in North Korea.
 The information for this project has been gathered by PSCORE from interviews with North Korean defectors.
 During the interviews, defectors voluntarily accounted for human rights abuses they have encountered and helped us to locate these incidents by using Google Earth.
 The information shared is naturally very sensitive and all identifying information has been changed or concealed.
 What is presented by this second project is only a small, but no less important, part of the picture of life and death inside North Korea.